Trump to halt 'massive' ObamaCare subsidies, legal fight likely

 "The Democrats ObamaCare is imploding.
 Massive subsidy payments to their pet insurance companies has stopped.
 Dems should call me to fix!" he said in a pre-dawn tweet on Friday.

+He added, "ObamaCare is a broken mess.
+Piece by piece we will now begin the process of giving America the great HealthCare it deserves!"

-It’s the latest effort in the president’s bid to ultimately “repeal and replace” what’s considered the signature legislation of his White House predecessor.
+The decision is the latest effort in the president’s bid to ultimately “repeal and replace” what’s considered the signature legislation of his White House predecessor.

 The White House said in a statement that the Department of Health and Human Services has determined there is no appropriation for so-called cost-sharing reduction payments to insurers under the ObamaCare law.